LachlanPotter33/Proj-4-Group-3/README.md

 # <b>Project_4 - Group_3</b>

+#

 # <b>Scope</b>
  - <b> Objective of this project is to predict probability of loan repayment among different customer segments</b>.

+ ## Objective description
+ The project is founded on Prosper Loan Dataset by Nurudeen Abdulsalaam, sourced via Kaggle [https://www.kaggle.com/datasets/nurudeenabdulsalaam/prosper-loan-dataset].The Dataset provides an additional document for variable definition accessible @[https://docs.google.com/spreadsheets/d/1gDyi_L4UvIrLTEC6Wri5nbaMmkGmLQBk-Yx3z0XDEtI/edit#gid=0].

+ Our project used the Prosper Loan Dataset to create a train test split loan repayment prediction model,powered by many more sklearn imports.
+The prediction model is designed to predict loan repayment statuses to assist in credit risk reviewing.

+ This model could be used by financial intermediaries or loanees evaluating current and future loan status classifications.

+ From the model Loan Statuses are Mapped as,

+    'Completed': "1",
+    'Current': "1",
+    'FinalPaymentInProgress': "1",
+    'Past Due (1-15 days)': "2",
+    'Past Due (16-30 days)': "2",
+    'Past Due (31-60 days)': "2",
+    'Past Due (61-90 days)': "3",
+    'Past Due (91-120 days)': "3",
+    'Past Due (>120 days)': "3",
+    'Chargedoff': "4",
+    'Defaulted': "4",
+    'Cancelled': "4",.

+The model is currently scaled on

+'Term',
+'ProsperRating (numeric)',
+'Average Credit Score',
+'EmploymentStatus',
+'IsBorrowerHomeowner',
+'IncomeRange',
+'StatedMonthlyIncome',
+'BorrowerRate',
+'EmploymentStatusDuration',
+'LoanMonthsSinceOrigination',
+'LoanOriginalAmount',
+'TotalProsperPaymentsBilled',
+'OnTimeProsperPayments',
+'LP_CustomerPayments',
+'MonthlyLoanPayment',
+'RevolvingCreditBalance',
+'CurrentDelinquencies',
+'Recommendations',
+'Investors',
+'ProsperPrincipalBorrowed',
+'ProsperPrincipalOutstanding'.

+however is only trained on

+'Average Credit Score',
+'BorrowerRate',
+'LoanMonthsSinceOrigination',
+'MonthlyLoanPayment',
+'RevolvingCreditBalance',
+'LoanOriginalAmount',
+'LP_CustomerPayments',
+'Investors',
+'StatedMonthlyIncome'

+This is as from the 81 original columns, only 22 columns including loan status were viewed as key influencial features.

+To determine the features used within the model, Global Feature Importance plots were used, to analyze the weight of each feature to a loan statuses prediction.

+Additionally 18 trial variations were applied against the model to increase the prediction accuracy.

+Affects of Mircofinance

  # <b>Dataset/Data Model/Steps</b>
 - <b>Find Data/Data Source</b> - Quality, quantity and integrity of Data and Data source.